MicrosoftDocs/ATADocs/ATPDocs/working-with-suspicious-activities.md

     -   Export the suspicious activity to Excel.

-    -   Add a note to the suspicious activity.

-    -   Provide input on the suspicious activity.

 > [!NOTE]
 > -   When you hover your mouse over a user or computer, an entity mini-profile is displayed that provides additional information about the entity and includes the number of suspicious activities that the entity is linked to.
 > -   If you click on an entity, it takes you to the entity profile of the user or computer.